 We are not for a moment suggesting that the Petitioner could not or ought not to have made those statements.
 He is entitled to his views and put those views in public domain for consumption of public in general.
 The response by both Houses of Parliament was also natural in that the Resolutions in question dealt with his statements in public domain.
 All that the resolutions did was to condemn his remarks and did not refer to the conduct or character of the Petitioner.
 As stated earlier, the remarks made by the Petitioner regarding Mahatama Gandhi and Netaji Subhas Chandra Bose, which were in public domain, were touching subject of general public interest and as such could well be discussed in the Houses.
 The present resolutions do not inflict any penalty or visit the Petitioner with any civil consequences.

-Concluding so, we do not find any merit in the petition, which is dismissed without any order as to costs.”
+Concluding so, we do not find any merit; dismissed without any order as to costs.”

 Simply put, these chain of events may repeat themselves, furthering ‘blow-for-blow’ jurisprudence.